berkeley-cdss/course-site-myst/README.md

    ```
    This will cause GitHub to rebuild your site.

-1. You can observe the build process at github by clicking on the Actions button at the top of your repository, e.g. https://github.com/berkeley-stat555/fall-2024/actions.
+1. You can observe the build process at GitHub by clicking on the Actions button at the top of your repository, e.g. https://github.com/berkeley-stat555/fall-2024/actions.
 It usually takes a couple of minutes for this to complete.
 If there are no problems, your website will be publicly available at https://stat555.berkeley.edu/fall-2024.

 The SCF is happy to help.
 Please [contact us](https://statistics.berkeley.edu/computing/how-get-help) if you are a Berkeley Statistics instructor and you run into problems or questions.